skinny85/eol-blog/metalsmith/src/articles/2015/the-philosophy-behind-oxyjen.md

 ## Summary

 So, those are the reasons why I strongly believe a tool like Oxyjen is needed.
-I encourage you to go the <a href="http://oxyjen.org" target="_blank">website</a> and give it a try.
+I encourage you to go the [website](http://oxyjen.org) and give it a try.
 I would also love to hear your feedback, both on this post and Oxyjen the tool itself.